Applying for the Doctoral Internship at CSDC-UHM

 3. Vita: Current vita including educational history, clinical/counseling experience, and a list of graduate courses taken to fulfill the requirements of your degree.

-Deadline for completion of the entire AAPI application is December 1, 2013.
+Deadline for completion of the entire AAPI application is, Friday, November 4, 2016.

-The Psychology Internship is accredited by the American Psychological Association:
+The Doctoral Internship is accredited by the American Psychological Association:

 Commission on Accreditation